YanZehong/yanzehong.github.io/_posts/2020-10-09-mini-batch-gradient-descent.md

 ## 2.How to do it
 ![]({{site.baseurl}}/images/mini_batch_1.PNG)

 The code above is called doing one epoch of training and epoch means a single pass through the training set.
 A single passs allows you to take only one gradient descent step.
 With mini-batch gradient descent, a single pass through the traning set (one epoch) allows you to take 5,000 gradient descent steps.
+Of course, you can also add multiple passes through the training set until it hopefully converges approximately.

 ----
 ## Reference